-Train travel brings a chance to sit back and take in the countryside as the miles slide by so why not add one of these fantastic scenic train rides to your next European holiday and explore the world as early travellers did.
+Scenic trains in Europe are, in my opinion, one of the best way to explore the continent.
+Train travel allows a chance to take in the countryside as the miles slide and see more of the places your visit.
+Why not add one of these fantastic train rides to your next European holiday and explore the world as early travellers did.

 This post may contain affiliate links.
 If you book via these links, we may make a small commission at no extra cost to you.

 Melissa from Parenthood and Passports takes us on a train ride that includes a visit to a waterfall and some folk dancing!

 The Flam Railway is often considered one of the most scenic train rides in the world.
 This two-hour train ride between the Norwegian villages of Flam and Myrdal winds through the majestic mountains of Central Norway and passed countless waterfalls.